merkadile/MTEC340/README.md

 * This README.md file
 * The .gitignore
-* The "Assignments" folder with Child folder "My Favorite Game" with files MyFavoriteGame.md and Celeste.png inside
+* The "Assignments" folder with child folder "MyFavoriteGame" with files MyFavoriteGame.md and Celeste.png inside